bgoonz/web-dev-notes-resource-site/core-site/other-pages/blog-posts/0-projects/create-react-app-calculator-master/README-CreateReactApp.md

 ### Add a Stylesheet

 This project setup uses [Webpack](https://webpack.github.io/) for handling all assets.
-Webpack offers a custom way of “extending” the concept of `import` beyond JavaScript.
+Webpack offers a custom way of "extending" the concept of `import` beyond JavaScript.
 To express that a JavaScript file depends on a CSS file, you need to **import the CSS from the JavaScript file**:

 #### `Button.css`